tweag/asterius/docs/jsffi.md

 The result can be wrapped in `IO` or not.
 The usual caveats of C FFI regarding `IO` also apply here.

-It's worth noting that when writing JSFFI imports/exports, no type synonyms or newtypes can be used for JSFFI types yet.
-The restriction rises from the hacky way we implement JSFFI: processing the `HsSyn` AST at the parser phase, rather than renamer/typechecker, therefore we only recognize types by strings at the moment.
-This restriction will be solved in the long run; meanwhile, the common practice of making newtype wrappers for distinction of various JavaScript types is still possible via separating the actual interface with the underlying import, and using `coerce` or manual wrapping/unwrapping.

 When the `MagicHash`/`UnliftedFFITypes` extensions are on, these unlifted types can also be used as JSFFI types.
 However, when used as return types, the result can't be wrapped in `IO`.